Learn how to grow 12 veg in 12 weeks with Mick Kelly

 If you're in any trouble, join the GIYers Facebook Group, where many passionate and friendly growers will happily help in any way they can.
 Pretty soon you'll have some tips to share yourself.

-With support from our Growth Fund partners Social Innovation Fund Ireland and The Department of Rural & Community Development, the GIY team is delighted to now bring this revamped version online and available to anyone, absolutely free.
+GIY is grateful for the support of our Growth Fund partners Social Innovation Fund Ireland and The Department of Rural & Community Development, whose funding has enabled us to promote and disseminate this online course, engaging thousands of people in How Food Grows.